-The famous Enfield poltergeist case of 1977 has made it to the cinema screen in the Conjuring 2.
-If you’ve seen the other horror films by director James Wan, you can imagine how his take on the paranormal activity is a touch more sensational than the Enfield Haunting, the 2015 down-to-earth television dramatisation with Timothy Spall and Matthew Macfadyen.
+The famous Enfield poltergeist case of 1977 made it to the cinema screens in 2016 as the Conjuring 2.
+If you’ve seen the other horror films by director James Wan, you can probably imagine how his take on the paranormal activity is a touch more sensational than the 2015 screen version - the Enfield Haunting, a down-to-earth television dramatization with Timothy Spall and Matthew Macfadyen.

 Yes, the Warrens were the researchers who investigated the infamous hauntings at Amityville and Lorraine is also the owner and ‘custodian’ of Annabelle, the possessed doll who starred in the 2014 film by the same name.
 After terrorising its owners, the doll was locked away in a special cabinet in Lorraine’s occult museum beneath her house in Monroe, Connecticut.
 Its evil is somehow contained in the glass case and it can hopefully do no more harm.